Department website: https://www.chemistry.wvu.edu/

 Nature of the Program

 The program for the degree of doctor of philosophy reflects a flexible, research-oriented approach geared to develop the interests, capability, and potential of students.
 A program of courses is recommended to suit individual needs based on background and ability.
 These courses are classified as basic graduate courses, which present the essentials of a given discipline on an advanced level, and specialized graduate courses, which take one to the frontiers in a specific area of research.
 The course offerings are designed to provide guidelines from which students can launch their independent studies in preparation for candidacy examinations.
 Students are required to enroll in the departmental seminar program and attend special lectures and seminars offered by visiting scientists.
-Graduate students in the Ph.D. program are required to satisfactorily complete a minimum of three courses (three credits each) at the 500 to 700-level offered by the Department of Chemistry and distributed in at least two areas outside their major area of research.
+Graduate students in the Ph.D. program are required to satisfactorily complete a minimum of six courses (three credits each) at the 500 to 700-level offered by the Department of Chemistry.
 In addition, each major area in chemistry requires students in that area to enroll in basic graduate courses presenting the essentials of that discipline on an advanced level.

 Faculty